mendiolamj/cg-cloud-foundations-wiki/EKS-Lab.md

 Here are the steps to take:

-1. Generate Access Keys for IAM user CloudLearner (if not done already).
+1. Generate Access Keys for IAM user (use your AWS username for eg:participant-lab-01)  (if not done already).
 1. Connect to your Public Instance and execute “aws configure”
-1. Run “aws sts get-caller-identity” and verify that you are using IAM user CloudLearner.
+1. Run “aws sts get-caller-identity” and verify that you are using IAM user (use your AWS username for eg:participant-lab-01)
-1. Execute:

 ```console
 mkdir eks-lab